-- 3. The Financial Aid Office will review the appeal for and notify the student by letter or University email of the outcome. - a.
+- i.
+Purpose: A student who does not meet the Satisfactory Academic Progress (SAP) Appeal policy is considered ineligible for financial aid.
+However, they may submit an appeal if they have a documented extenuating circumstance that prevented them from meeting the SAP policy.
+The committee will evaluate the content of appeals to determine eligibility for federal aid. - The University SAP Appeals Committee consists of individuals identified by the Director of Financial Aid who will act as chair of the committee. - b.
 If a student's appeal is approved, the student will be placed on financial aid probation.
-This means that the student will be awarded financial aid for the subsequent academic term contingent upon the student meeting the conditions specified in the approval letter. - b.
-Students for whom it is determined that circumstances are such that it is unlikely they will be able to meet the standards by the next evaluation period will need to have a student academic plan put into place in order to demonstrate that the student will meet SAP standards by a specific point in time. - c.
+This means that the student will be awarded financial aid for the subsequent academic term contingent upon the student meeting the conditions specified in the approval letter. - c.
+Students for whom it is determined that circumstances are such that it is unlikely they will be able to meet the standards by the next evaluation period will need to have a student academic plan put into place in order to demonstrate that the student will meet SAP standards by a specific point in time. - d.
 Students who, at the end of the probationary term, continue to fail to meet the SAP standards or the terms of the academic plan (for students on a multi-term plan) will be suspended from financial aid eligibility.
 Students who are suspended may submit a new appeal form to the Financial Aid Office; however, the new appeal cannot be for the same reason for which any former appeal was granted.